Your Product Analysis:

 When to Use

 Apply Change Up Selective Herbicide to broadleaf weeds that are actively growing.
-Avoid applying during excessively hot or dry periods (when air temperature exceeds 90 degrees F. unless irrigation is used.
+Avoid applying during excessively hot or dry periods (when air temperature exceeds 90 degrees Fahrenheit).
 Turf should not be mowed 1-2 days before and following application.
 Reseed no sooner than 3-4 weeks after application of this product.

 Safety Information